RediSearch/redisearch-getting-started/docs/006-import-dataset.md

 # Sample Dataset

-In the previous steps you used only few movies, let's now import more movies and some theaters (to discover the geospatial capabilities)
+In the previous steps you used only few movies, let's now import:

+* More movies *to discover more queries*.
+* Theaters *to discover the geospatial capabilities*.
+* Users *to do some aggregations*.

 ## Dataset Description